Risk Awareness in HTN Planning: Risk-Aware HTN Planning

 $\forall v_{tp} \in V_{TP}$, such that $v_{tp} = o = \tuple{pt(o),pre(o),\mathit{eff(o)}, c(o)}$ and $c(o) = \tuple{(p_{1}(o),c_{1}(o)), (p_{2}(o),c_{2}(o)), \cdots, (p_{n}(o),c_{n}(o))}$ and $i \in [1,n]$:

-where the parameter $\mathscrsfs{D} > 0$ determines the trade-off between the risk-aversion and the risk-neutrality, $\alpha$ also determines the degree of risk-aversion, and $R$ is the remaining amount of the resource.
+where the parameter $\mathscrsfs{D} > 0$ determines the trade-off between the risk-aversion and the risk-neutrality, $\alpha$ determines the degree of risk-aversion, and $R$ is the remaining amount of the resource.

 Figure~\ref{fig:oneswitch} shows examples of the one-switch utility function with varying values for the parameter $\mathscrsfs{D}$ and a constant $\alpha$ value of 0.04.
-Since we are discussing HTN planning in cost-based domains, the resource in HTN planning will decrease after each execution of an operator.
+Since we are dealing with solving HTN planning problems in cost-based domains, the domain resource will decrease after each operator's execution.
 In this case, the attitude of an HTN planning agent can change from being risk-neutral to being risk-averse after a certain threshold.

-As we shall see in Section~\ref{sec:discussion}, after introducing the knowledge necessary to understand the modelling of dynamic risk attitude, the evaluation of outcomes and the propagation of the evaluation to higher hierarchical levels following the dynamic risk attitude appears to be complicated.